Unbundling of the employment relationship

 In practice, situations arise more often when an employee does not go to the above-mentioned extremes, but nevertheless a breach of work duties occurs.
 If the situation reaches a certain intensity, the employer may terminate the employment.

 If the breach of duty is to be minor but consistent, then the ‘three times and enough‘ rule applies.
-There must therefore be at least three breaches, which may be of a different nature.
+There must therefore be at least three infringements, which may be of a different nature.
 However, there should be a relatively close temporal link between them, which is assessed on an individual basis.
 For example, an employee arrives late for work at the shop twice in January and then in February is found to be taking private calls and not serving customers during working hours.

 In order for a termination for these less intense infractions to be valid, the employee must first be shown to have received written notice of the possibility of termination (called a “reprimand”).
 The employer must have reprimanded the employee for the violation within the six months prior to the termination and accurately describe the violation in the reprimand.
-A dismissal can only follow if the employee breaches his or her duties again, even if he or she has already been formally warned.
+A dismissal can only follow if the employee breaches his or her obligations again, even if he or she has already been formally warned.

 Finally, the employment relationship may be terminated two months after the date on which the employer became aware of the reason for termination and not later than one year after the date on which the reason arose.

-In order for an employer to be able to reproach an employee for unsatisfactory performance, let alone terminate his employment for that reason, the cause must not be the employee himself.
+In order for an employer to be able to reproach an employee for unsatisfactory performance, let alone terminate his employment for that reason, the cause must not be the employee himself .
 For example, the employer has not supplied the necessary machinery, has not trained the employee or has objectively determined the task to be impossible.

 If the court subsequently assesses the termination of employment in this way, the employer’s subjective assessment of the employee’s performance is not a priori decisive factor.
 It may well be that it will take a different view to that of the employer, that it will consider other circumstances (including those which the employer neglected or failed to consider) and will find in favour of the employee that the unsatisfactory performance was not due to him and that there is no reason for dismissal.